miitcher/q-learning/README.md

 * Create Makefile.
 `cmake ..`

+Build targets can be listed, built together, built separately and removed:

+* List targets that can be built.
+`make help`

 * Compile everything.
 `make` or `make all`

-Build targets can be listed, built separately and removed:

-* List targets that can be built.
-`make help`

 * Compile main.
 `make main`